Nkekev/Superbeat-Xonic-Extended/README.md

 # Superbeat-Xonic-Extended
 A DLC mod for the game Superbeat Xonic on the PlayStation Vita

+### UPDATE : This is the early 1st repatch demo edition !!
+The project has moved here with the Mid Dev Demo available : https://gitlab.com/Nkekev/Superbeat-Xonic-Extended

 The project is at its very beginning step, this is a PREVIEW DEMO made especially for the new rePatch release by @dots_tb

 You will need an hacked 3.60/3.65 Vita with (Enso) Henkaku and the rePatch plugin in order to use this mod. rePatch download and instructions installation can be found here: https://github.com/dots-tb/rePatch-reDux0